-The status of the Shaw Bridge as a world-class historic bridge is confirmed by three publications:

-- First, the Shaw Bridge included in the book Great American Bridges and Dams by Donald L. Jackson with a foreword by renowned historian David McCullough - Several New York City bridges were in this book, including world famous 1883 Brooklyn Bridge, 1917 Hell Gate Bridge, and 1931 George Washington Bridge. - Upstate New York was represented by three bridges: 1870 Shaw Bridge, 1855 Blenheim Covered Bridge (destroyed by the 2011 tropical storm Irene), and 1927 Peace Bridge (Buffalo).
+- The status of the Shaw Bridge as a world-class historic bridge is confirmed by three publications: - First, the Shaw Bridge included in the book Great American Bridges and Dams by Donald L. Jackson with a foreword by renowned historian David McCullough

-- Second, in a 1996 article "Context for World Heritage Bridges", Eric DeLony (former chief of the National Park Service, Historic American Engineering Record), listed five potential world heritage bridges for New York State: - 1860 Central Park Cast-Iron Arches, 1867 Normanskill Whipple Bowstring Truss Bridge, 1883 Brooklyn Bridge, 1886 Poughkeepsie Cantilever Bridge, and 1917 Hell Gate Bridge.
+Second, in a 1996 article "Context for World Heritage Bridges", Eric DeLony (former chief of the National Park Service, Historic American Engineering Record), listed the 1867 Normanskill Whipple Bowstring Truss Bridge (not in its original location and only one span) among recommended world heritage bridges.
+The Shaw Bridge would be a much better candidate.